discretize/discretize-guides/guides/teamcomp101/index.md

 </GridItem>

 <GridItem sm="11" md="11">
-Low Standards \[LS] is a community discord server, that is operating as a second, more restricted LFG for no heal daily runs.
+Low Standards \[LS] is an EU community discord server, that is operating as a second, more restricted LFG for no heal daily runs.

 Thanks to different pingable roles and class-emojis, members are able to organize their run without the commitment of a static or any need of LFG waiting times.